 - neutron mass from electron-neutron ratio CODATA mean

-As referenced in the article, physics still debates the number of dimensioned units that are required, the present consensus being 3; MLT of the 5 SI units (kg, m, s, Ampere, kelvin), nevertheless the 6 principal physical constants G, h, c, e, me, kB cannot be derived in terms of each other (although they are defined using the 5 SI units) and are supposed to be independent of each other (physics has no model which may link these physical constants together hence the designation as fundamental constants).
+As referenced in the article, physics still debates the number of dimensioned units that are required, the present consensus being 3; MLT of the 5 SI units (kg, m, s, Ampere, kelvin), nevertheless the 6 principal physical constants G, h, c, e, me, kB cannot be derived in terms of each other and they are still defined using the 5 SI units, and are supposed to be independent of each other (physics has no model which may link these physical constants together, hence the designation as fundamental constants).

 This model suggests that the geometry of the constant confers the attributes of its units.
-There is an associated unit u which is the dimensional component of the constant but as the information of unit u is embedded within the formula for the constant itself, u has a descriptive rather than a physical role.
-Consequently I argue that it is possible to construct our physical mass space time units in a virtual (mathematical) environment.
+There is an associated unit u which is the dimensional component of the constant, but as the information of unit u is embedded within the formula for the constant itself, u seems to have a descriptive rather than a physical role.
+Consequently I argue that it could be possible to construct our physical mass space time units within a virtual (mathematical) environment.